About the Suzi and Scott Lustgarten Center for GI Motility

 Children with functional gastrointestinal disorders are influenced by numerous factors including genetic predispositions, unique biological and psychological characteristics, family and caregivers, as well as external systems including school, friends, community and social situations.

 The Lustgarten Center for GI Motility provides an integrated approach to diagnosis and treatment which recognizes the child as the center of these interacting systems.
+We work closely with other divisions and programs at CHOP to provide a coordinated approach to care.

 World-class diagnostic resources